dshekhalev/FEC/netlist/dvb_s2x/README.md

 	VL-SNR set 2 all modes

-Other modes will not working, it is not inside netlist (!!!)
+Other modes is not inside netlist & don't working  (!!!)

 Demo example with reference QPSK/BSPK mapper inside.
 The expected resuls is inside "expected_results.png" file.